THE ULTIMATE ABS WORKOUT GUIDE

 - Using bottom-up abdominal exercises, as mentioned in the section about the Six Pack Progression.
 Why bottom-up movements?
 The rectus abdominis is one large muscle, so there is no ‘lower abs’ muscle separate from the rest of the abs.
 However, when we move from the bottom up, we move the weight of the legs along with our pelvis.
 That turns the exercise into an effective weighted ab exercise, which provides overload and causes hypertrophy in the lower abdominal area.
 The lower abs will then stand out and become more visible IF body fat levels are low.

 - Focus on moving the pelvis, NOT the legs.
-If you’re focused on raising and lowering the legs, you’re going to activate your hip flexors and NOT your abs.
+If you’re focused on raising and lowering the legs, you’re going to activate your hip flexors and NOT the core activation you’re looking for.
 Move the pelvis and let it take the legs along for the ride during every bottom-up exercise.

 If you’d like to try a great lower abs workout where you can put all of these tips into practice, take a look at my Best Lower Ab Workout.